Replacing Baby

 Face dolls had very pale eyes that are not very pretty.

-This means that 100's of thousands of dolls ended up with
+This means that hundreds of thousands of dolls ended up with

 eyes on their dolls.